|

 If

-is not easily accessible, choose one of the following
+is not easily accessible, choose from the following

 page you wish to access, the technology you are using, and your phone